UBC-Stat-ML/rejectfree/sparse-pdmp.md

 where the inner arrays encode the sets, and with the convention that a null means the empty set, and the array containing only -1 is the set of all variables.

-With these definition, we can now introduce the two core methods implementing the sparse PDMP simulator.
+With these definitions, we can now introduce the two core methods implementing the sparse PDMP simulator.

 First, ``updateVariable(int variableIndex, boolean commit)`` performs extrapolation of the provided variable index to the time stored in the global variable ``time``.
-The parameter commit controls whether this update will be used to perform a jump on that variable at that time (true), or because the variable is a neighbour needed by a Clock time to event re-computation (false).
+The parameter ``commit`` controls whether this update will be used to perform a jump on that variable at that time (true), or because the variable is a neighbour needed by a Clock time to event re-computation (false).
 The processor is called only in the case of a commit as shown in the pseudo-code below: